 (Internet Live Stats)

-That’s a massive 6.45 billion searches a day—almost one for each person on the planet.
+That’s a massive 5.5 billion searches a day, the latest Google stats reveal.
 When the company started in 1998, they processed just 10,000 queries a day.
 What a difference a decade or two makes.

 12. Google SEO insights show that AI is helping Google improve exponentially.